infoatgodreams/GoDreams-Repository/Volume 2/Daily Log/Akshays Log.md

 7.
 Program suggestions:
 - Tracking these vitamin levels through a yearly blood test seems easy enough to do
+- Can we have a list of some geographically/culturally suitable foods high in essential nutrients so they can pick and choose?
 -

 # 21-02-2022